Download a FREE E-Book with 20 Easy Weeknight Dinners

 Storage and reheating

 Allow the cooked old fashioned mac and cheese to cool completely and transfer to an airtight container.
+You can also save leftovers in the casserole dish in the refrigerator.
 Store in the fridge for up to 5 days.

 can i make this ahead of time?